tobymelin/SentinelLicenseTool/README.md

 - Added ability to show all licenses on server

 ## TODO
-- Specify license server explicitly
+- Specify license server explicitly (top prio, currently defaults to DC01)
 - Add license expiry date?
 - Indicate if a user is locking more than one license